roja61/PhP-projects/README.md

 # PhP-projects

-This is a sample To Demonstrate my work experience with PhP-projects
+There are 2 sample Projects to  Demonstrate my work experience with PhP-projects

 #Technologies Used